brownan/backathon/README.md

 some ideas and maybe it'll turn into something useful, maybe not.
 But for now, this is not a working backup solution.***

-Gbackup is a personal file backup solution that has the following key selling points:
+Gbackup is a personal file backup solution that has the following key selling
+points:

+* Runs as a daemon with built-in scheduler (no cobbling together wrapper scripts and cron)
 * Low runtime memory usage, designed to run in the background
 * Fast and efficient filesystem scans to discover changed files
+* Fast and efficient pruning of old backups to recover space

+Additionally, these are the main design goals that are a priority for me:

-* Content-addressable storage backend for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)
+* Content-addressable repository format for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)

-These are the main design goals that are a priority for me:

-* No special software needed on remote storage server (plan to target Backblaze B2)
+* Targets any generic storage backend (I plan to target Backblaze B2)
-* Client side encryption (plan to incorporate libsodium)
+* Client side encryption (I plan to incorporate libsodium)
-* Runs as a daemon with built-in scheduler (no cobbling together wrapper scripts and cron)
-* Use asymmetric encryption to allow backup and prune operations without the private key.
-Only restore operations will require the private key (this may change as the threat model is refined)
+* Use asymmetric encryption to allow backup and prune operations without a password.
+Only restore operations will require the password
-* Efficient pruning of old snapshots to recover space
-* Continuous file monitoring with inotify (this goal was originally intended to avoid having to do expensive filesystem scans, but I've since made the scanning quite efficient, so this may not be necessary)
+* Keep the code simple.
+Complexity is avoided except when absolutely necessary

 No other backup programs I've found quite met these criteria.
 Gbackup takes ideas from Borg, Duplicati, Restic, and others.